-Of all the female leads (all the girls are supposed to be in high school including Judith Myers), only the actress playing Laurie, Scout Taylor-Compton was actually a teenager at the time of filming, much like how Jamie Lee Curtis who played Laurie in the original Halloween was the only girl who was a teenager.
+Of all the female leads (all the girls are supposed to be in high school including Judith Myers), only the actress playing Laurie, Scout Taylor-Compton was actually a teenager at the time of filming, much like how Jamie Lee Curtis who played Laurie in the original Halloween (1978) was the only girl who was a teenager.

 26 minutes were trimmed from the film for its theatrical release in Brazil, so it could get a broader rating, which translates to more screening times.
-In the end it received a rating of 14 years (kids over 14 can watch it without parental supervision), which is not the most restrictive available, yet meant that the film could only be shown after 9pm.
+In the end, it received a rating of 14 years (kids over 14 can watch it without parental supervision), which is not the most restrictive available, yet meant that the film could only be shown after 9pm.

-In an early scene in the film, the movie White Zombie (1932) is playing on the TV.
-The band 'White Zombie', whose name comes from the film, is where Director Rob Zombie first gained attention in the 1980s and 1990s.
+In an early scene in the film, the movie White Zombie (1932) is playing on television.
+The band White Zombie, whose name comes from the film, is where director Rob Zombie first gained attention in the 1980s and 1990s.

-In the opening scene of the movie, the song "God of Thunder" by 'KISS' is played and young Michael Myers is seen wearing a KISS t-shirt.
+In the opening scene of the movie, the song "God of Thunder" by KISS is played and young Michael Myers is seen wearing a KISS T-shirt.
 KISS is a major influence on Rob Zombie's music career and the inspiration for the make-up and costuming for his band White Zombie.

-Heather Bowen was a finalist for a walk-on role through a contest on the official "Halloween" Web site.
+Heather Bowen was a finalist for a walk-on role through a contest on the official "Halloween" Website.
 She won overall through a lottery-style drawing by Moustapha Akkad at the Haddonfield 25 Fan Convention.

 Danny Trejo's death scene was cut from the work print after studio heads complained about it.
 Zombie lobbied to them, stating it was important to show how brutal and uncompassionate the character truly is.
 In the final cut, Zombie won and was allowed to put the scene in.